0Magenta0/CTF-Writeups/OverTheWire/Bandit/Writeup.md

 SUCCESS:1025
 ```

-And we can use the `SUCCESS` code to retrieve pincode.
+And we can use the `SUCCESS` code to retrieve `bandit25`'s password.